When you eat at a ramen restaurant, you might come across some interesting (though odd) toppings on your noodles.

 Fishcake in Ramen

-Ramen is a Japanese dish that comprises of Chinese wheat noodles served in a meat or fish-based broth, often enhanced with sauce or miso, and other ingredients, for example, cut pork, nori, menma, and scallions.
+Ramen is a Japanese dish that comprises Chinese wheat noodles served in a meat or fish-based broth, often enhanced with sauce or miso, and other ingredients, for example, cut pork, nori, menma, and scallions.

 Narutomaki is a kind of fishcake that is an exemplary addition to ramen.